"Wrap around care for all pupils from 7.45 to 6.00pm - child care vouchers accepted"

-The designated lead member of staff for Behaviour at The Linden is Mrs C Sillars (Vice Principal).
-The links below show The Linden Academy Behaviour Policy and a copy of our bespoke and unique "Rewards and Sanctions Ladders" which provide a consistent structure for behaviour management along with class and year group appropriate systems as agreed by the children at the start of each academic year in accordance with the UN Rights of the Child.
+The designated lead member of staff for Behaviour at The Linden is Ms Samia Akram.
+The links below show The Linden Academy Behaviour Policy and a copy of our Values system which provide a consistent structure for behaviour management along with class and year group appropriate systems as agreed by the children at the start of each academic year in accordance with the UN Rights of the Child.

 Children at TLA are familiar with the expectations of our behaviour guidelines and the rewards and sanctions associated with the choices they may make in their conduct at school.
-These "ladders" are discussed and agreed by the teaching staff and the pupils in order that a consistent approach is made throughout the school.
 The standards are regularly revisited with recognition of those consistently showing appropriate conduct being our focus.

 Communication with Pupils